 Behn was permanently banned from the securities industry, while Price was barred for a year.

-Correction: A previous version of this story incorrectly stated that the SEC alleged that Malloy aided and abetted the Aequitas fraud.
+Corrections: A previous version of this story incorrectly stated that the SEC alleged that Malloy aided and abetted the Aequitas fraud.
+Also, Malloy was suspended, not barred, from the securities industry for 12 months.